Foden still has 'big part' to play for England

 England need to avoid a four-goal defeat on Tuesday to progress to the last 16, while Wales must win and hope for a draw between the United States and Iran to stand any chance of progressing.

-Southgate dismissed suggestions there was added pressure about taking on another home nation.
+Southgate dismissed suggestions he and his team faced added pressure from taking on another home nation.

 "None more than normal.
 We recognise this is a game with a lot of focus because it's a local derby, but we're England - everyone wants to beat us," Southgate said.